 Parent Letters about the Big Ideas:

-The following documents could be sent home as a letter to the parent, in monthly newsletters, etc. in order to support parents in their understanding of the big ideas of Additive Thinking.
+The following documents could be sent home as a letter to the parent, in monthly newsletters, etc. in order to support parents in their understanding of the big ideas of Multiplicative Thinking.
 You could send home a letter in its entirety or split it apart and send home a single question.
 It is important that parents do not see it as a tool for testing their child’s understanding but as a tool for facilitating conversation.

 Big Idea 1